alexandair/entra-powershell-docs/docs/conceptual/create-custom-application.md

 ---
-title: "Create a custom application to connect to Microsoft Entra PowerShell"
+title: "Create a custom application"
-description: "Learn how to create a custom application to be used authenticate to Microsoft Entra PowerShell."
+description: "Learn how to create a custom application that you can use to authenticate to Microsoft Entra PowerShell."

 ms.topic: how-to
 ms.date: 05/23/2024
 author: omondiatieno
 manager: CelesteDG
 ms.author: jomondi
-ms.reviewer: stevemutungi254
+ms.reviewer: stevemutungi

-#customer intent: As a Microsoft Entra PowerShell user, I want to understand how to create a custom application to improve my security posture.
+#customer intent: As an IT admin, I want to create and configure a custom application in the Microsoft Entra ID so that I can manage permissions and access to Microsoft Entra resources securely.
 ---

-# Create a custom application to connect to Microsoft Entra PowerShell
+# Create a custom application

 ## Prerequisites